-3. The composition, organization and functions of the Audit Committee shall be stipulated by means of regulations.

-4. All assistance rendered to the Audit Committee shall be entitled to the corresponding compensation.

-Article 59.
-The Accountancy Council.
+- 3. The composition, organization and functions of the Audit Committee shall be stipulated by means of regulations. - 4.
+All assistance rendered to the Audit Committee shall be entitled to the corresponding compensation. - Article 59.
+The Corporate Information Council. - 1.
+The Corporate Information Council is the competent body, once the Accounting Advisory Committee has been heard, to assess the suitability and adequacy of any regulatory proposal or interpretation of general interest in accounting matters with the Conceptual Framework of Accounting regulated in the Commercial Code.

-1. The Accountancy Council is the competent body, after hearing the opinion of the Accounting Consultative Committee, to evaluate the suitability and adequacy of any proposed regulations or interpretation of general interest on accounting matters within the Conceptual Framework of Accounting regulated under the Spanish Business Code.
-For these purposes, it shall inform the competent bodies and institutions prior to the approval of accounting standards and their interpretations, issuing the corresponding non-binding report.
+Likewise, it is the competent body, once the Sustainability Advisory Committee has been heard, to assess the suitability and adequacy of any regulatory or interpretation proposal of general interest regarding corporate information on sustainability.

+For these purposes, it will inform the competent bodies and agencies before the approval of the accounting standards or corporate reporting standards on sustainability and their interpretations, issuing the corresponding non-binding report.

-2. The Accountancy Council shall be chaired by the President of the Institute, who shall have a casting vote, and shall comprise, in addition to the President, a representative of each of the other centres, bodies or institutions that may have been attributed regulatory powers with respect to accounting matters in the financial system: the Bank of Spain, the National Securities Market Commission and the Directorate-General for Insurance and Pension Funds.
-A public employee of the Accounting and Auditing Institute shall attend the sessions in the capacity of Secretary to the Council and shall have the right to speak but not to vote.
+2. The Corporate Information Council will be chaired by the President of the Institute, who will have the casting vote, and will be formed, together with him, by a representative of each of the remaining centers, organizations or institutions that have been assigned regulatory powers in accounting matters. and, where appropriate, corporate information on the sustainability of the financial system: Bank of Spain,

+National Securities Market Commission and General Directorate of Insurance and Pension Funds.

+An official of the Accounting and Auditing Institute will attend with voice, but without vote, as Secretary of the Council.

-Similarly a representative of the Ministry of Finance and Public Administrations designated by the corresponding head of department shall sit on the Accountancy Council with the right to speak but not to vote.
+Likewise, a representative of the Ministry of Finance and Public Function designated by the head of the Department will be part of the Corporate Information Council with voice but without vote.

-3. The Accounting Consultative Committee is the advisory body to the Accountancy Council.
-This Committee shall be made up of renowned experts in accounting with respect to economic and financial reporting in representation of both the public administrations and also the different sectors involved in the preparation, use and dissemination of such information.
-In any case, there must be representatives of the Ministries of Justice, Economy and Competitiveness, and Finance and Public Administrations, through the Accounting and Auditing Institute, the Directorate-General for Insurance and Pension Funds, the National Statistical Institute, the Office of the Comptroller General of the State Administration, the Directorate-General for Taxation, the Bank of Spain, the National Securities Market Commission, the General Council of the Professional Associations of Economists, the Higher Council of Business Accountants; a representative of the associations or organizations representing the issuers of corporate economic reports, and another representing the users of accounting information; a representative of the associations issuing accounting principles and criteria; a professional in audit at the proposal of the Institute of Certified Auditors and another from academia.
+3. The Accounting Advisory Committee is the advisory body of the Corporate Information Council on accounting matters.
+Said Committee will be made up of accounting experts of recognized prestige in relation to economic-financial information, representing both public administrations and the different sectors involved in the preparation, use and dissemination of said information.
+In any case, the Ministries of Justice must be represented; of Economic Affairs and Digital Transformation, through the Accounting and Auditing Institute, of the General Directorate of Insurance and Pension Funds, of the National Institute of Statistics; of Finance and Public Function, through the General Intervention of the State Administration and the General Directorate of Taxes; the Bank of Spain; the National Securities Market Commission; the General Council of Economists of Spain;

+Likewise, it will be made up of a representative of the associations or organizations representing the issuers of economic information of the companies and another of the users of accounting information; a representative of the associations issuing accounting principles and criteria; an audit professional proposed by the Institute of Certified Public Accountants and another from the University.